 Excellent facilities include:

 Prep students enjoy participating in our school’s Perceptual Motor Program (PMP) during their weekly Physical Education lesson.
-The program develops gross and fine motor skills, balance, spatial awareness, communication and appropriate behaviours.
+The program develops gross and fine motor skills, balance, spatial and directional awareness, communication and appropriate behaviours.
 In each lesson, small groups of students rotate around four different activities with a leader at each station to guide them.
-The activities include: fundamental motor skills of throwing and catching balls, running, jumping etc. Additional activities are: dancing, skipping and obstacle courses.
+The activities include fundamental motor skills of throwing and catching balls, running, jumping etc. Additional activities are dancing, skipping and obstacle courses.
+Building their physical confidence.

-Bike Education aims to educate students in Years 4-6 in cycling skills and road safety.
+Bike Education aims to educate students in Years 4-6 in cycling skills, road safety and traffic knowledge.
 Each student brings a roadworthy bicycle and helmet to school to participate in the program.
 Students ride their bike in the school ground practising steering, balance and stopping.
-They are also taught traffic skills of positioning, scanning and signalling.
+They are also taught the traffic skills of positioning, scanning and signalling.
 When competent, students ride on local streets around the school.
-Senior students ride to Chelsea (Grade 6) and Black Rock (Grade 5) and back to further develop their traffic and endurance skills.
+Senior students ride to Chelsea (Year 6) and Black Rock (Year 5) and back to further develop their traffic and endurance skills.
 Students also complete a traffic theory component to further their understanding of road rules, road signage, hazard identification and basic bicycle maintenance.
-All Grade 6 students complete a formal practical road assessment at the conclusion of the program.

-Each student participates in an intensive two week learn to swim program each year, with a focus on stroke development and correction, water safety and confidence.
-This is complemented by an Advanced Biomechanics Swimming program offered to our senior students (Grade 5/6) to extend and challenge our strongest swimmers.
-We hold a House Swimming carnival in Term 1 each year, which is an optional activity for Grade 3-6.
+Each student participates in an intensive two week learn to swim program each year at BluFit Swimming Sandringham, with a focus on stroke development and correction, water safety and confidence.
+This is complemented by a concurrent Advanced Biomechanics Swimming program offered to our senior students (Year 3-6) at Mentone Aquatic to extend and challenge our strongest swimmers.
+We also hold a House Swimming carnival in Term 1 each year, which is an optional activity for Year 3-6.
 This also acts as trials for our District Swimming team.
-We also provide Open Water Learning experiences for our Grade 5/6 students on a Bi-annual basis provided by Life Saving Victoria.